howlingpan/code-dot-org/SETUP.md

   1. Maximum Disk Size should be set to 30.0 GB (the default is 20 GB and it is too small)
   2. Memory Settings for the VM should be 8 GB or higher (Right click the machine -> Settings -> "Memory for this virtual machine"  )
 * Option B: Use vagrant ([install](https://docs.vagrantup.com/v2/installation/)):
-  1. First clone the code.org git repo to get the provided Vagrantfile (you will be able to skip step 1 of the common setup instructions): `git clone https://github.com/code-dot-org/code-dot-org.git`
+  1. First clone the letron.vip git repo to get the provided Vagrantfile (you will be able to skip step 1 of the common setup instructions): `git clone https://github.com/code-dot-org/code-dot-org.git`
   1. `cd code-dot-org`
   1. `vagrant up`
   1. `vagrant ssh`